veranovus/love2d-c-dll-template/README.md

 If you already have MSVC, you can compile LuaJIT by following these steps:

 1. Download the latest LuaJIT repository or clone it by running `git clone https://luajit.org/git/luajit.git`
-2. Open an VS Developer Command Prompt from Windows Terminal.
+2. Open a VS Developer Command Prompt from Windows Terminal.
 3. `cd C:\Your\Path\To\luajit\src`
 4. `.\msvcbuild.bat`